-Remote employees tend to be more engaged in their jobs because they choose how they do their work, which increases the likelihood of them being happy about the work they’re doing.
+Remote employees tend to be more engaged in their jobs because they choose how they do their work, which increases the likelihood of them being happy about their work.
 This has been linked to increased productivity and retention rates for companies offering flexible working options such as remote teams or freelancing opportunities within an organization (which also helps keep costs down).

 Modern organizations often allow employees to work from home part-time to keep employees happy.
-This can be especially helpful for people who have children or live in areas with restricted public transportation options.
+This can be especially helpful for people with children or who live in areas with restricted public transportation options.

 Employees who can work from home tend to be more loyal because they’re not as likely to switch companies just for the sake of switching companies.

-Additionally, employees who work remotely for part of the time experience increased productivity because they’re able to focus better than if they were in an office environment filled with distractions (music playing loudly in the background, coworkers chatting loudly across cubicles).
+Additionally, employees who work remotely for part of the time experience increased productivity because they can focus better than in an office environment filled with distractions (music playing loudly in the background, coworkers chatting loudly across cubicles).

 Flexibility can help attract top talent and retain current employees since happier and more productive workers are more likely to stay at the company.
 If you’re interested in learning more about how remote work affects an organization’s culture in a good way, check out our blog post below!

 Increasing the autonomy of your employees doesn’t necessarily mean they are less supervised.
-The positive effects of increased autonomy usually result in a decrease in supervision and an increase in productivity, but don’t be fooled: it’s not because you’re paying less attention or because employees feel like you’ve stopped caring about them.
+The positive effects of increased autonomy usually result in decreased supervision and increased productivity, but don’t be fooled: it’s not because you’re paying less attention or because employees feel like you’ve stopped caring about them.

 Instead, consider this: when allowed to work from home part-time or remotely, employees can focus more on their work without being distracted by tasks like housekeeping or childcare.
 This will enable them to devote more energy toward completing their assignments quickly and efficiently, increasing productivity overall!